St Catherine's Lighthouse: History

 In 1868 a Daboll trumpet fog signal was installed in a building on the cliff edge; it used an Ericsson 4 hp caloric engine to sound a reed attached to an acoustic horn, once every 20 seconds.
 In October 1876, the reed was changed to a more powerful siren which sounded two blasts every four minutes.

 In the 1880s the decision was taken to convert the St Catherine's light to electric power.
 In 1888 a carbon arc lamp was installed, linked to a powerful set of De Méritens magneto-electric machines, powered by three Robey non-condensing compound steam engines.
 (St Catherine's was the last English lighthouse to be provided with an arc lamp).
 A new optic was also provided (a second-order 16-sided revolving dioptric lens array by Chance & co.) which showed a five-second flash every thirty seconds.
+At the time of its inauguration St Catherine's was claimed to be 'the most powerful electric light in the world'.
+The oil lamp was retained for use in emergencies, but in 1905 it was remarked that it had never had to be employed, as the electrical system had never failed in the seventeen years since its installation.

 As well as a new Engine House, more cottages were built, to accommodate the additional staff required to operate the generating plant.
 A new fog signal house was also built in 1888; in it a pair of double-noted 5-inch sirens were installed, sounding through a pair of upright horns, which emerged through the roof and were angled out to sea.
 Compressed air for the sirens was piped underground from the engine house, where the three engines were linked to an air compressor by way of a common drive shaft; compressed air was also used to power the mechanism that turned the lens.
 The sirens sounded two blasts every minute: a higher note followed by a low note.

 From 1890 a narrow red sector was added to the light, to warn vessels from approaching too near to the shore west of St Catherine's Point.
 In addition to the flashing light showing red in this direction, a subsidiary apparatus redirected a fixed beam of light upwards from the rear of the main lens and reflected it to shine red in the same direction.

 In 1901 a series of trials of different sirens and reeds attached to trumpets of different sizes and designs took place at St Catherine's (which had sufficient engine power to produce the required volume of compressed air).
 The tests were overseen by Lord Rayleigh, scientific adviser to Trinity House, whose distinctive and eponymous design of fog signal trumpet was installed at several different fog signal stations (though not at St Catherine's itself) in the wake of the trials.